speezepearson/browsergui/README.md

 Why is it good?
 ---------------

 This package prioritizes ease of use, portability, and good documentation above all else.
-The following statements will remain true as long as I have breath left in my body:
+The following statements will remain true:

 - **It feels like Python.** It uses HTML/CSS/JS under the hood, but that fact is carefully hidden under nice object-oriented abstractions.
 Contrast with [Tkinter][tkinter], which feels like Tk, because it is.
 - **It has a shallow learning curve.** "Hello World" is `GUI(Text("Hello world!")).run()`.
 Minesweeper, including the game logic, is [less than 100 lines of code][minesweeper-code] and [looks like this][minesweeper-screenshot].